luismanuelamengual/NeoPHP/README.md

 Resources
 ---------------
-Resources are usefull when the developer needs to add some logic to queries executed in the application.
+**Resources** are usefull when the developer needs to **add some logic to queries** executed in the application.
 Resource queries have the same syntaxis as database queries and by default they execute the query over the default database connection.
 The the configuration file for resources is resources.php in the config folder.

 The following is the syntaxis to operate over resources
 ```PHP
 Resources::get("persons")->where("username", "pedro")->find();
 ```
-By default this resource query executes over the default database connection.
+**By default this resource query executes over the default database connection**.
 But the developer can override the default behavour by assigning a resource manager.
 This assignation is done in the resources configuration file (resources.php in the config directory) like this ...
 ```PHP
 <?php